William Street, Brisbane: Notable buildings

-One of the most notable buildings on William Street is the Treasury Building which now houses the Conrad Treasury Casino.
+One of the most notable buildings on William Street is the Treasury Building which used to house the Conrad Treasury Casino.
 This building was built in three stages, with the William Street section being constructed first.

 The Queens Gardens are nearby with an underground carpark that exits on to William Street.
 The park is found on the corner of William and Elizabeth Street.
 On the river side of the street is the Old State Library Building.

 The gardens mark the end of the North Quay and the beginning of the government precinct.
 Further south is the Lands Administration Building and 1 William Street, Brisbane which contains the majority of Queensland Government departments.
 Also in the area is the Commissariat Store which was built by convicts in 1829, making it one of Brisbane's oldest surviving buildings.

-At the southern end of William Street is Alice Street and the old Parliament House building.
+At the southern end of William Street is Alice Street and the Parliament House building.